CloudMonitor

 -

-Do not set the memory alert threshold to a low value.
-Memory is used not only for running queries but also for metadata and caches.
-A specific amount of memory is consumed even when the instance is idle.
+Do not set the memory alert threshold too low.
+Memory is used for queries, metadata, and caches, so some memory is consumed even when the instance is idle.

 Max FE connection usage (%)

 Warn: Trigger an alert if the maximum FE connection usage is 95% or higher for 5 consecutive 1-minute periods.
-This helps you monitor the cluster's connection usage and clear idle connections promptly.
+This helps you monitor connection usage and clear idle connections promptly.

 Max FE binlog WAL sender usage (%)

-This metric reflects the maximum wal sender usage across all FEs.
+Reflects the maximum WAL sender usage across all FEs.
 Recommended alert rule:

-Warn: Trigger an alert if the maximum FE wal sender usage is 95% or higher for 5 consecutive 1-minute periods.
-This helps you monitor the wal sender usage of the cluster.
+Warn: Trigger an alert if the maximum FE WAL sender usage is 95% or higher for 5 consecutive 1-minute periods.

 Longest active query time (milliseconds)